Skip to main content

 Q: Can you fine people?

-A: We don't hand out fines, as we're not the Police.
+A: No, we're not the Police.
 (How'd you guess?)
-We want people to call us immediately when there's a problem without the fear of getting a fine.
+We want people to call us immediately when there's a problem without the fear of getting reprimanded.
 However, we can elevate concerning calls to another level of authority.
 You can find details about repercussions for reckless disregard under the Fire and Emergency New Zealand Act 2017 here.
 Happy reading....

 Q: Are there rosters?